The heart of Greece

 Temple of Olympian Zeus

-The new Digital Planetarium of the Eugene Foundation, with a dome diameter of 25 meters and an area of 950 square meters, is the largest and best equipped digital planetarium in the world.
-In a state-of-the-art projection room with specially designed sloping interactive seats, the new Eugenides Planetarium offers the visitor the chance to make a unique virtual trip to the stars.
+The new Digital Planetarium of the Eugene Foundation is the largest and best-equipped digital planetarium in the world.
+The new Eugenides Planetarium offers the visitor the chance to make a unique virtual trip to the stars.
 Among the most spectacular projective systems are three three-dimensional virtual reality systems covering the entire screen.

-Located only 6 km from the centre of Athens Flisvos Marina provides easy access to many cultural and entertainment attractions available in the rejuvenated Olympic city.
-The newly constructed Athens ring road and the extensive and modern public transportation system allow easy and convenient access to the Archaeological Museum as well as excursions to the Acropolis, historical sites, monuments and museums.
+Located only 6 km from the center of Athens Flisvos Marina provides easy access to many cultural and entertainment attractions available in the rejuvenated Olympic city.
+The newly constructed Athens ring road and the extensive and modern public transportation system allow easy and convenient access to all historical sites.
 Flisvos Marina provides a diversity of recreation and relaxation opportunities.

 Piraeus Municipal Theatre

 The Municipal Theater of Piraeus is a neoclassical building built by the architect Ioannis Lazarimos and was opened on April 9, 1895.
 Its main stage is in baroque style, while the square of the theater could accommodate up to 1,300 spectators.
-Theatre is located at the most central point of the city of Piraeus.
-Recently renewed, theatre is ready to move to a new era with the most sophisticated technological, lighting and sound instruments, yet without losing the glory of the past.
+Recently renewed, theatre is ready to move to a new era with the most sophisticated technological, lighting and sound instruments.

 Lake Vouliagmeni is a lagoon located 16 kilometers northwest of Loutraki, very close to the archaeological site of Heraion and the settlement of Perachora.
-It has a maximum length of 2 km and a maximum width of about 1 km.
-Its depth does not exceed 40 meters.
 It has a sandy beach as opposed to the beach of Loutraki.
 According to research, the lake’s water heals rheumatic, gynecological diseases, rheumatism and sports injuries.
 Lake Vouliagmeni has the largest underground tunnel in the world.